JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_02/lecture.md

 (![From Julia documentation](https://docs.julialang.org/en/v1/manual/types/#man-abstract-types))
 Abstract types cannot be instantiated, which means that we cannot create a variable that would have an abstract type (try `typeof(Number(1f0))`).
-Also, Abstract types cannot have any fields, therefore there is no composition (there are lengty discussions of why this is so, one of the most definite arguments of creators is that Abstract types with fields frequently lead to children types not using some fields (consider circle vs. ellipse)).
+Also, abstract types cannot have any fields, therefore there is no composition (there are lengty discussions of why this is so, one of the most definite arguments of creators is that abstract types with fields frequently lead to children types not using some fields (consider circle vs. ellipse)).

 ### [Composite types](@id composite_types)
 Composite types are similar to `struct` in C (they even have the same memory layout) as they logically join together other types.
 It is not a great idea to think about them as objects (in OOP sense), because objects tie together *data* and *functions* on owned data.
-Contrary in Julia (as in C), functions operates on data of structures, but are not tied to them and they are defined outside them.
+Contrary in Julia (as in C), functions operate on data of structures, but are not tied to them and they are defined outside them.
 Composite types are workhorses of Julia's type system, as user-defined types are mostly composite (or abstract).

 Composite types are defined using `struct TypeName [fields] end`.
 To define a position of an animal on the Euclidean plane as a type, we would write